Female Care & Support Worker by Voyage Care

 Voyage Care are recruiting!
 Start your new job with a sector leading care provider with 35 years' experience today.

 Whether you are new to care or have previous experience, your values are much more important to us.
 We provide a fantastic training and induction programme that will support you in your role.
-We are currently recruiting for our Springwood supported living service in Temple Normanton, Chesterfield where we support 3 adults with learning disabilities, autism and complex needs.
+We are currently recruiting for our 7 Tan Y Castell supported living service in Carno, Powys where we support 4 adults with learning disabilities, physical disabilities, and complex needs.

 You'll help the people we support to develop their independence in all aspects of everyday life.
 This could include personal care, meal preparation, and taking part in hobbies & activities.
 You'll be out and about, enjoying life together and no single day will be the same.